elzik/mecon/README.md

  Comma-separated list of Plex library media types that should be reconciled against to avoid searching through libraries that contain other media types.
 Possible options are 'Movie' or 'TvShow'.
 This option is only valid when the -d option (--directory-definition-name) is supplied.
 If this is omitted, libraries of all media types will be reconciled against. e.g. `-m movies`

 ## Output Options
-In addition to the reconciliation options above, at least one output option must be supplied to control what is returned by mecon.
+In addition to the reconciliation options above, at least one library option must be supplied to control what is returned by mecon.
 - **`-L|--missing-from-library`**
   Output a list of files that are present in the filesystem but missing from the any Plex library.
 The list could represent:
     - Files that the Plex scanner failed to add for some reason.